sendthisfile/wordpress-plugin/README.md

 3. In the WP Admin, navigate to "SendThisFile".
 4. Enter your button id into the "Default Buttonid" field and save it.

-You are now ready to use your [SendThisFile] shortcode.
+You are now ready to use your [sendthisfile] shortcode.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>